-Bilgola Surf Life Saving Club has kids activities every Sunday.
-This is the perfect platform for the little ones to learn about surfing and staying safe.
-It also hosts a number of water activities; such as swimming, sprinting, wading, surfing and paddling among others.
+Bilgola Surf Life Saving Club has kids activities every Sunday; the perfect platform for the little ones to learn about surfing and staying safe.
+It also hosts several water activities; such as swimming, surfing and paddling, among others.
 The adults are not forgotten, as the club also has regular beach events.

 Amenities present at the beach include washroom facilities, water taps and showers.
 Make time to visit Bilgola Beach, one of Sydney’s best family beaches.

 Click on the link below to find many top accommodation choices near Bilgola Beach.